mozilla/www.ccadb.org/cas/inclusion.md

 # Submit a Root Inclusion Request #

-The 'Root Inclusion Request' case is used by a CA Owner to request that one or more of their root CA certificates be included in one or more Root Store Programs.
+The 'Root Inclusion Request' case is used by a CA Owner to request that one or more of their root certificates be included in one or more Root Store Programs.

 To **create a 'Root Inclusion Request' case** in the CCADB:
 1. Click on the 'My CA' tab.